-An early concept was for the development of this part of the site to create three blocks (Blocks 1A-3A, that together comprise Block A) symbolising past, present and future, with each block orientated to the centre spots of the pitches where Everton have played as well as emphasising the growth of the Club, and also act as a literal compass to the Club's proposed relocation to Bramley-Moore Dock.
+An early concept was for the development of this part of the site to create three blocks (Blocks 1A-3A, that together comprise 'Block A' of the initial masterplan) symbolising past, present and future, with each block orientated to the centre spots of the pitches where Everton have played as well as emphasising the growth of the Club, and also act as a literal compass to the Club's proposed relocation to Bramley-Moore Dock.
 Initially, the blocks allowed for open views between each block from the central space into Stanley Park.
-Later iterations positioned the block elements on a linear plinth, which provides an active front edge to the site but also helps to screen the inner public space from Walton Lane.
+Later iterations positioned the block elements on a linear plinth, which provided an active front edge to the site but also helps to screen the inner public space from Walton Lane.